Not all flares are infectious.

 Drug | Recommendation |

-Old agent for treatment and prevention of influenza A, but now precludes routine use unless circulating strains known to be sensitive. | |
+An old agent for treating and preventing influenza A, it now precludes routine use unless circulating strains are known to be sensitive. | |

-Good activity against most S. pneumoniae, performed well in the history of AECB and cheap.
-Due to concern of rising resistance (5-10% of S. pneumoniae, 30-40% of H. influenzae and 90-95% of M. catarrhalis) now not frequently employed except as amoxicillin/clavulanate | |
+Good activity against most S. pneumoniae performed well in the history of AECB and cheap.
+Due to concern about rising resistance (5-10% of S. pneumoniae, 30-40% of H. influenzae and 90-95% of M. catarrhalis), it is now not frequently employed except as amoxicillin/clavulanate. | |

 Expands amoxicillin activity to cover all H. influenzae and M. catarrhalis, usually highly active vs. S. pneumoniae. | |

 Single-dose drug for influenza based on the half-life of up to 91 hours.
-It has an FDA indication for treatment of influenza in patients at high risk for complications, and also in one unpublished study works better against influenza B than oseltamivir.
-It also has less nausea or vomiting compared to oseltamivir.
-As an end-cap endonuclease inhibitor, it depresses viral shedding faster than oseltamivir.
-No data in hospitalized patients yet. | |
+It has an FDA indication for the treatment of influenza in patients at high risk for complications and also appears to work better against influenza B than oseltamivir.
+It also causes less nausea or vomiting than oseltamivir.
+As an end-cap endonuclease inhibitor, it depresses viral shedding faster than oseltamivir. | |

 A bad choice, poor activity against S. pneumoniae relative to other oral cephalosporins. | |